-If you do want to keep reading, this article covers some intermediate/advanced keyword and traffic analysis.
+This article covers some intermediate level keyword and traffic analysis.
 If you’re still learning the ropes, some of it might be confusing or out of scope for your current experience.

 If you want a quick primer on the basics of keyword research before jumping in, we’ve got you covered.

 Read More: Beginner’s Guide to Free Keyword Research